TJX Companies (NYSE:TJX) Issues Q1 2023 Earnings Guidance

 TJX Companies (NYSE:TJX – Get Rating) updated its first quarter 2023 earnings guidance on Wednesday.
 The company provided EPS guidance of $0.580-$0.610 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.600.
 The company issued revenue guidance of -.

-In other TJX Companies news, CEO Ernie Herrman sold 40,000 shares of the business’s stock in a transaction on Wednesday, December 8th.
-The shares were sold at an average price of $74.18, for a total transaction of $2,967,200.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-0.19% of the stock is currently owned by insiders.

-Several large investors have recently bought and sold shares of TJX.
-Morgan Stanley increased its stake in shares of TJX Companies by 2.6% in the 2nd quarter.
-Morgan Stanley now owns 8,778,073 shares of the apparel and home fashions retailer’s stock worth $591,818,000 after purchasing an additional 223,003 shares in the last quarter.
-Thrivent Financial for Lutherans increased its stake in shares of TJX Companies by 52.8% in the 4th quarter.
-Thrivent Financial for Lutherans now owns 93,837 shares of the apparel and home fashions retailer’s stock worth $7,043,000 after purchasing an additional 32,412 shares in the last quarter.
-William Blair Investment Management LLC increased its stake in shares of TJX Companies by 174.8% in the 4th quarter.
-William Blair Investment Management LLC now owns 31,596 shares of the apparel and home fashions retailer’s stock worth $2,399,000 after purchasing an additional 20,100 shares in the last quarter.
-NewEdge Advisors LLC increased its stake in shares of TJX Companies by 65.3% in the 4th quarter.
-NewEdge Advisors LLC now owns 38,611 shares of the apparel and home fashions retailer’s stock worth $2,931,000 after purchasing an additional 15,251 shares in the last quarter.
-Finally, Lombard Odier Asset Management USA Corp purchased a new stake in TJX Companies in the 4th quarter worth $877,000.
-Hedge funds and other institutional investors own 88.89% of the company’s stock.
+A number of institutional investors have recently modified their holdings of the stock.
+Morgan Stanley raised its stake in shares of TJX Companies by 2.6% in the second quarter.
+Morgan Stanley now owns 8,778,073 shares of the apparel and home fashions retailer’s stock valued at $591,818,000 after acquiring an additional 223,003 shares in the last quarter.
+Thrivent Financial for Lutherans grew its holdings in shares of TJX Companies by 52.8% during the fourth quarter.
+Thrivent Financial for Lutherans now owns 93,837 shares of the apparel and home fashions retailer’s stock worth $7,043,000 after buying an additional 32,412 shares during the last quarter.
+NewEdge Advisors LLC grew its holdings in shares of TJX Companies by 65.3% during the fourth quarter.
+NewEdge Advisors LLC now owns 38,611 shares of the apparel and home fashions retailer’s stock worth $2,931,000 after buying an additional 15,251 shares during the last quarter.
+Toroso Investments LLC grew its holdings in shares of TJX Companies by 14.9% during the fourth quarter.
+Toroso Investments LLC now owns 33,726 shares of the apparel and home fashions retailer’s stock worth $2,560,000 after buying an additional 4,361 shares during the last quarter.
+Finally, William Blair Investment Management LLC grew its holdings in shares of TJX Companies by 174.8% during the fourth quarter.
+William Blair Investment Management LLC now owns 31,596 shares of the apparel and home fashions retailer’s stock worth $2,399,000 after buying an additional 20,100 shares during the last quarter.
+Institutional investors own 89.02% of the company’s stock.

 The TJX Cos., Inc engages in the retail of off-price apparel and home fashion products.
 It operates through the following segments: Marmaxx, HomeGoods, TJX Canada, and TJX International.
 The Marmaxx segment sells family apparel including apparel, home fashions, and other merchandise.
 The HomeGoods segment offers assortment of home fashions, including furniture, rugs, lighting, soft home, decorative accessories, tabletop and cookware as well as expanded pet, kids, and gourmet food departments.